Emma-Lee-123/Mylist-Functions/README.md

 ![Azure Functions](https://img.shields.io/badge/Backend-Azure_Functions-brightgreen)
 ![Azure SQL](https://img.shields.io/badge/Database-Azure_SQL-blue)

-### Trip Finder – Backend (Azure Functions)
+### My List – Backend (Azure Functions)

-This repository contains the backend for the Trip Finder application, built using Azure Functions (Isolated .NET).
-It serves as a serverless API that provides transit stop suggestions, trip data, and GTFS-based schedule information to the frontend application.
+This repository contains the backend API for MyList, a cloud-based tasks management application.
+The backend is built using C# and Azure Functions to provide secure, serverless endpoints for managing user-authenticated task data.

+All backend services are deployed to Azure Function App, with automated CI/CD pipelines configured using GitHub Actions to ensure smooth and reliable deployments.

 ### Tech Stack